Functional Mixed Membership Models: Case Studies

 For the $\mathbf{z}_i$ and $\boldsymbol{\chi}_{im}$ parameters, we would draw 3 different sets of parameters (corresponding to the various number of functional observations).
-The $\chi_{im}$ parameters were drawn from a standard normal distribution.
+The parameters $\chi_{im}$ were drawn from a standard normal distribution.
 The $\mathbf{z}_i$ parameters were drawn from a mixture of Dirichlet distributions.
-Roughly 30\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution with $\alpha_1 = 10$ and $\alpha_2 = 1$.
+Approximately 30\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution with $\alpha_1 = 10$ and $\alpha_2 = 1$.
 Another roughly 30\% of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution where $\alpha_1 = 1$ and $\alpha_2 = 10$.
 The rest of the $\mathbf{z}_i$ parameters were drawn from a Dirichlet distribution with $\alpha_1 = \alpha_2 = 1$.
-For each simulation, we used these parameters to simulate observed functions from our model.
+For each simulation, we used these parameters to simulate the observed functions of our model.

-Before getting the posterior median estimates of the functions of interest, we used the Membership Rescale Algorithm (algorithm \ref{alg:MTA}) to help with interpretability and identifiability.
-From figure \ref{fig:sim_1_cov}, we can see that that we do a good job in recovering the covariance and cross-covariance functions.
-The estimated functions are slightly conservative, as they tend to slightly underestimate the magnitude of the covariance functions.
-Figure \ref{fig:sim_1_CI} show the median posterior mean recovered from each of the 10 MCMC chains when we have 250 functional observations.
-As we can see from the figure, there is very little variation in the estimates of the mean function between 10 MCMC chains.
+Before getting the posterior median estimates of the functions of interest, we used the Membership Rescale Algorithm (Algorithm \ref{alg:MTA}) to help interpretability and identifiability.
+From figure \ref{fig:sim_1_cov}, we can see that we do a good job in recovering the covariance and cross-covariance functions.
+The estimated functions are slightly conservative as they tend to slightly underestimate the magnitude of the covariance functions.
+Figure \ref{fig:sim_1_CI} shows the median posterior mean recovered from one of the 50 datasets.

 A supplementary simulation study was conducted in which we looked at the recovery of the mean, covariance, and cross-covariance functions when we have three functional features ($K = 3$).
 In this simulation study, we looked at how we recovered the functions of interest in 3 different sample sizes of the observed functions ($N = 50, 100, 200$).
 In this supplementary simulation study, we generated 10 different datasets for each of the three sample sizes.
 The parameters used to create the datasets were generated as follows.
 For this simulation study, $\sigma^2 = 0.001$, and the $\boldsymbol{\nu}$ parameters were drawn according to the following distributions: